Hubs-Foundation/hubs-docs/docs/hubs-joining-room.md

 Open the browser in your VR headset, navigate to [hubs.link](hubs.link) and enter the code.

 ### On a Wired-in VR Headset
 We recommend [Mozilla Firefox]() for wired-in headsets (e.g. Oculus Rift, Windows Mixed Reality, Vive).
-To use WebVR with your headset, the Oculus app (Oculus Rift) or SteamVR (Windows Mixed Reality, Vive) must also be open.
+To use desktop VR device with your headset, the Oculus app (Oculus Rift) or SteamVR (Windows Mixed Reality, Vive) must also be open.

 On your computer, click "Enter Room" and follow the prompts to select a username/avatar and set up the mic.
 On the final prompt before entering you should see an option to select "Connected VR Headset."